BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 The property may get sold without replacing or repairing a well, leaving the new owner to quickly discover that they may need to be considering the high legal costs of remedying the water well problem.

-Purchaser Agrees to Purchase BC Land for Sale “as is where is”
+Purchaser Agrees to Purchase BC Land for Sale “As is Where is”

 The best offers for a seller are often “subject-free” regarding the water well system.
-Still, the counteroffer that comes back to the buyer may include a clause stating the “purchaser agrees to purchase the property as it where is” at this point, often without any opportunity for water testing or water well inspection!
+Still, the counteroffer that comes back to the buyer may include a clause stating the “purchaser agrees to purchase the property as it is, where is” at this point, often without any opportunity for water testing or water well inspection!

 Try to take care of all water well issues before listing; it just makes the selling of BC Land for Sale so much easier and less costly than having a laundry list of water well problems pop up on the eleventh hour that may cause the purchaser or mortgage lender to walk away.